 I used Nikon’s own 17-55mm f/2.8 lens for about a year, and I had moderate success shooting some star photos with it.
 However, you’ll be left wanting more.

 The problem with these lenses is simply a lack of light.
-You’re shooting a full-frame equivalent of a 28mm f/4 lens, which doesn’t really compete against other options out there.
+In terms of noise, you’re shooting a full-frame equivalent of a 28mm f/4 lens, which doesn’t really compete against other options out there.
 You’ll either need to use a high ISO or brighten things significantly in post-production.
 However, it can still be done, as the image below demonstrates:

 2.6) Any 18-55mm f/3.5-5.6